nrwl/nx/docs/shared/reference/project-configuration.md

 Projects can be configured in `package.json` (if you use npm scripts and not Nx executors) and `project.json` (if you [use task executors](/plugin-features/use-task-executors)).
 Both `package.json` and `project.json` files are located in each project's folder.
 Nx merges the two files to get each project's configuration.
-This reference

 The following configuration creates `build` and `test` targets for Nx.